LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Engagement attributes/setting-up-engagement-attributes.md

 * Receive a comprehensive view of visitor conversation history
 * Measure and track campaign goals

-For further information on the individual engagement attributes, please refer to the [documentation](https://developers.liveperson.com/engagement-attributes-overview.html) in our Developers' Community.
+For further information on the individual engagement attributes, please refer to the [documentation](https://developers.liveperson.com/engagement-attributes-overview.html) in our Developer Center.

 ## Validating the engagement attributes value